spacemanidol/MSMARCO/Ranking/README.md

 We have produced the Top1000 for Dev and for Eval but just note they are just subsamples of 1000 queries because otherwise the file size balooned too large.

 ### Evaluation
 Evaluation of systems will be done using MRR@10.
 We have selected such a low MRR number because the sizes of files candidates need to create quickly balloon with each additional depth.
-Official evaluation scripts and samples are availible [Here](https://github.com/dfcf93/MSMARCOV2/tree/master/Ranking/Evaluation).
+Official evaluation scripts is [Here](https://github.com/dfcf93/MSMARCOV2/blob/master/Ranking/Baselines/msmarco_eval.py).
+#### Rules
+Since the Passage Reranking dataset is based on the original MSMARCO dataset it is possible to use some of the exisiting ranking signals in the original dataset as a relevance signal.
+In other words people can leverage the connection between the query and the 10 Bing passages in the original dataset and could be used to promote those passages or mine them for query expansion terms (relevance feedback).
+To prevent confusion of model performance we as any team that uses any signals from the initial dataset to describe what they used and we will mark the run as special.
+In addition, if you use any outside signal(or internal signal) that you think we should know and make know to the larger community please include a description in your submision.
+Nick.

 ### Submissions
 Once you have built a model that meets your expectations on evaluation with the dev set, you can submit your test results to get official evaluation on the test set.
 To ensure the integrity of the official test results, we do not release the correct answers for test set to the public.
 To submit your model for official evaluation on the test set, follow the below steps: